Writing about events from your own life can be difficult, even painful. But it’s necessary if you want to get into college.

 To paraphrase Isaac, you might feel as if there is not much going on in your life, but that just means you have more wiggle room with how you can write your story.

 It’s just a plain matter of fact that most readers are more compelled by concrete images and specific stories than by vague assertions and generalizations.
 Typically, the best essays tell a single story.
 The trick is to find a story that represents something essential about you.

 So, instead of generally describing your school’s social dynamic, tell that awfully embarrassing story about your first social interaction in high school.
 Instead of vaguely suggesting that you’ve never seen eye-to-eye with your parents, tell your reader about a time when you argued with them.
 Instead of describing the frustration you’ve felt from losing high school sports competitions, relate the story of a single, meaningful loss.

 In other words, show your reader specifics, then tell them how this story provides insight into your essential sense of yourself.

 Your essays should be open, interesting, and detailed.
 But above all, they should be you.
 As director Shekhar Kapur says, “We are the stories we tell ourselves.”
 Getting into college requires that you share just one of those stories with others.

 Stephen P. is a writer and teacher based in Los Angeles.
-He has taught literature and writing courses at several universities and has taught writing and critical reading at Elite of Los Angeles since 2010.
+He has taught literature and writing courses at several universities and has taught writing and critical reading at Elite Educational Institute since 2010.